 The Journey Through Time

-Rich in history, the Journey through Time tells tales of pioneers, towns boomed and busted, and prehistoric creatures that wandered this terrain millions of years ago.
-Geology buffs – and anyone who’s curious about fossils – will take great pleasure in the interpretive trails at the 3 different units of the John Day Fossil Beds National Monument spread out in different locations in Wheeler and Grant County and all reachable on the Journey through Time Scenic Byway.
+Rich in history, the Journey Through Time tells tales of pioneers, towns that boomed and busted, and prehistoric creatures that wandered this terrain millions of years ago.
+Geology buffs – and anyone who’s curious about fossils – will take great pleasure in the interpretive trails at the 3 different units of the John Day fossil Beds National Monument spread out in different locations in Wheeler and Grant County, and all reachable on the Journey Through Time Scenic Byway.

-Places to See
+Places To See

-The John Day Fossil National Monument has 3 units, all easily reached by driving the “Journey through Time” Scenic Byway that winds through spectacular landscapes.
-In this ancient geological wonderland you can view all sorts of colorful rock formations preserving a world-class record of animal and plant evolution as well as climate change and a 40 million year history of past ecosystems.
+John Day Fossil BedsThe John Day Fossil National Monument has 3 units, surrounded by a geological wonderland.
+While you’re on your adventure, you’ll get to see astonishing vistas, all easily reached by driving the Journey Through Time Scenic Byway that winds through spectacular landscapes.
+In this ancient geological wonderland, you can view all sorts of colorful rock formations preserving a world-class record of animal and plant evolution, as well as climate change and a 40 million year history of past ecosystems.

 The Painted Hills, one of the three units of the John Day Fossil Beds National Monument, are the crown jewels of this region with their spectacular colors and sublime patterns that seem to have been hand-painted by the master stroke of Mother Nature’s brush.

 Like on a painters palette, the colors shift and change with the difference of light, weather and the seasons.
 Every rainstorm intensifies the bands of red and orange, the generous splashes of yellow and gold, and the random streaks of black and grey leaving you speechless and awe struck.
 Between April and May, rivers of small yellow flowers run down within the cracks of the reddish hills forming golden pools to their feet – a magic sight that draws hundreds of landscape photographers and artists to the place.

 Sheep Rock and Blue BasinAt Sheep Rock, which also houses the info center for all of the units of the John Day Fossil National Monument, the Thomas Condon Museum of Paleontology invites you for a glimpse of the prehistoric history of the region.
 Children and parents alike love its fantastic fossil collection, murals of plants and animals thriving here millions of years ago, and other wonders.
 The Blue Basin is only a few miles down the road and offers spectacular walks into a place that seems of a different planet.

 The John Day River is one of the longest un-dammed rivers of North America.
 It flows wild and free through canyons, gorges, and picture-book wilderness, passing incredible rock formations and rugged landscapes, pastures, and sandy river beaches.

 There are many areas off the beaten track where you can experience the river in all its glory, no matter what the season.
 There are many places along the John Day River beds that are brimming with wildlife, rare birds and plants.
 There is always something to see and discover!